Texas Public Libraries Annual Report Information

 Indirect costs can be included when a library fails to meet Maintenance of Effort.
 An indirect cost is a cost incurred for a normal library operating expenditure that is not assigned to the library's budget, but paid for by a local government agency on behalf of the library.

 Texas public libraries complete the Public Libraries Annual Report each year.
 Once your library’s report is submitted, staff at TSLAC complete an analysis of the data for any potential errors or accreditation issues.
-You are then sent a reporting errors workbook, which outlines the accreditation issues, possible errors, and any requests for clarifications.
+You are then sent the ASAP (Accreditation Status and Planning) report, which outlines the accreditation issues, possible calculation errors, and any requests for clarification.
 Learn how to quickly determine whether the library’s report needs amending or if your library may have an accreditation issue.
-You will also learn how to use the workbook to assist in planning for the next year’s report.
+You will also learn how to use the workbook to assist you in planning for the next year’s report.
+This webinar will be presented by Valicia Greenwood, Library Statistics Specialist, and Stacey Malek, Program Coordinatorfor the Texas State Library and Archives Commission.
+Click for slides

 Texas State Library & Archives Commission Library Development and Networking Staff